Encouraging people with disabilities to become councillors

 We are always keen to hear from places or local parties interested in exploring new ways to ‘talent spot' the leaders of tomorrow.

-In addition to our toolkit of materials we have a national 'Be a councillor' website.
-If you decide to run your own campaign we can add details and case studies:
+We also have a national 'Be a councillor' website.
+If you decide to run your own campaign we can add details and case studies.

 We have also produced a step-by-step guide to becoming a councillor, with useful contact names and numbers: